The Columbus Campus is closed: More

 Academic Support Services

-Beginning in the fall of 2012, Columbus Sate switched from quarters to semesters; the transition included the duration of a typical class, which currently includes 16 weeks of learning, studying, and taking exams.
 There are many resources available to students to support your learning experience inside and outside the classroom.
-From College Coaches to Peer Mentors to BLUEPrint workshops, there are many tools available to guide your academic pursuits.
+From Peer Advocates to BLUEPrint workshops, there are many tools available to guide your academic pursuits.

 Advising Services anticipates the needs of our diverse student population and supports students in achieving lifelong educational, career and personal goals.
 We strive to inspire our students and promote their autonomy.